 - Postpartum bed for the patient

 - Fully stocked bassinet for your baby

 Parking at Mass General

-When you arrive at Mass General to give birth, you can park in of our garages: the Fruit Street Garage, the Parkman Street Garage or the Yawkey Center Garage.
+When you arrive at Mass General to give birth, you can park in any of our garages: the Fruit Street Garage, the Parkman Street Garage or the Yawkey Center Garage.
 The Yawkey Garage is the only garage attached to the main building, but please note that the bridge closes after 8 pm.
-If you arrive after 8 pm, please park in the Park Street Garage or the Parkman Street Garage.
+If you arrive after 8 pm, please park in the Fruit Street Garage or the Parkman Street Garage.